Washington (state): Environment

-Hanford Nuclear Reservation is currently the most contaminated nuclear site in the United States and is the focus of the nation's largest environmental cleanup.
+Hanford Nuclear Reservation is considered one of the most contaminated nuclear site in the United States and is the focus of the nation's largest environmental cleanup.
 The radioactive materials are known to be leaking from Hanford into the environment.
+Another major cleanup site is the Duwamish River basin in Seattle, among the most contaminated bodies of water in the United States due to industrial runoff.

 In 2007, Washington became the first state in the nation to target all forms of highly toxic brominated flame retardants known as PBDEs for elimination from the many common household products in which they are being used.
 A 2004 study of 40 mothers from Oregon, Washington, British Columbia, and Montana found PBDEs in the breast milk of every woman tested.

 Three recent studies by the Washington State Department of Ecology showed toxic chemicals banned decades ago linger in the environment and concentrate in the food chain.
 In one of the studies, state government scientists found unacceptable levels of toxic substances in 93 samples of freshwater fish from 45 sites.
 The toxic substances included PCBs, dioxins, two chlorinated pesticides, DDE, dieldrin and PBDEs.
 As a result of the study, the department will investigate the sources of PCBs in the Wenatchee River, where unhealthy levels of PCBs were found in mountain whitefish.
 Based on the 2007 information and a previous 2004 Ecology study, the Washington State Department of Health advises the public not to eat mountain whitefish from the Wenatchee River from Leavenworth downstream to where the river joins the Columbia, due to unhealthy levels of PCBs.
 Study results also showed high levels of contaminants in fish tissue that scientists collected from Lake Washington and the Spokane River, where fish consumption advisories are already in effect.

 On March 27, 2006, Governor Christine Gregoire signed into law the recently approved House Bill 2322.
 This bill would limit phosphorus content in dishwashing detergents statewide to 0.5 percent over the next six years.
 Though the ban would be effective statewide in 2010, it would take place in Whatcom County, Spokane County, and Clark County in 2008.
 A recent discovery had linked high contents of phosphorus in water to a boom in algae population.
 An invasive amount of algae in bodies of water would lead to a variety of excess ecological and technological issues.

+Utilities

+In 2023, the electricity sold by public and private suppliers for use in Washington was primarily sourced from hydroelectric dams (49%), followed by natural gas (12%), wind (10%), coal (6.5%), and nuclear (4%).
+A total of 89.3 million Megawatt-hours of electricity was generated statewide in 2023.
+As of 2025, Washington generates the most hydroelectric power of all U.S. states and accounts for approximately 25% of the nation's total hydroelectric generation capability.
+Its percentage of energy from all renewable sources is third among U.S. states, behind Vermont and South Dakota.